Four-Fold Symmetrical Studies

 Thing Centered Photographs

-I encourage you to visit these projects, see the original single images which were used in the construction of the Four-fold symmetrical photographs, and read the introductory texts.
-Also visit: The Complete Collection of symmetrical photograph projects.
+I encourage you to visit these projects, so you can see the original single images which were used in the construction of the Four-fold symmetrical photographs and read the introductory texts.
+Also you might want to visit my this link: On Constructing the Four-Fold Symmetrical Photographs & The Straight Photograph.

 It's important to know, I think, that the original prints for the Studies and Monk's Quirky Music projects were miniature gelatin silver prints, 3.5 inch square in size, in other words associated through size with the snap-shot tradition.
 The Thing-Centered Photographs on the other hand are large inkjet prints, 18x18".
 The symmetrical photographs are inkjet prints, 13 x 16.5"